the-other-mariana/surface-jumper-plugin/README.md

 5. Make a right click. <br />

 6. Repeat steps 3 to 5 in order to add more jump control points.
 You must have more than 2 points.
-When you finish placing points, continue on step next section. <br />
+When you finish placing points, continue on next section. <br />

 ### Customize Each Jump